gnossen/grpc-api-examples/context/README.md

 default
 ```

+The context object gives middleware a mechanism to store arbitrary key-value
+pairs in a coroutine-local way without plumbing them through the application's
+stack from server to client.
+But without middleware installed, *nothing* is
+propagated by default, except timeout and cancellation, which are handled by the
+gRPC library itself.

+## Interceptors

 Ancillary to the central point of context, but included in this example out of
 necessity is a possible shape for `asyncio` interceptors.
 These are included
 out of necessity, to demonstrate how tracing middleware will interface with